CentralValleyModeling/wrims-gui/README.md

 To set up SonarQube analysis in your IDE, follow these steps:
 1. **Install SonarLint Plugin:**
    - For IntelliJ IDEA: Go to `File > Settings > Plugins`, search for "SonarQube for IDE", and install it.
    - For Eclipse: Go to `Help > Eclipse Marketplace`, search for "SonarQube for IDE", and install it.
 2. **Configure SonarQube Connection:**
    - Open the SonarQube for IDE plugin settings in your IDE.
       - For IntelliJ IDEA: `File > Settings > Tools > SonarQube for IDE`.
-Then choose the "Configure a connection" option and add a new connection.
       - For Eclipse: `Window > Show View > Other > SonarQube > SonarQube Bindings`.
+   - Create a token for the DWR-CVM organization.
+      - Add Connection to SonarQube organization.
+         - For IntelliJ IDEA: Go to `File > Settings > Tools > SonarQube for IDE` and press the `+` button in the `Connections to SonarQube` section.
-Then use the new view window to add a new connection by right-clicking in the view and selecting "Bind Projects".
+         - For Eclipse: Use the SonarQube Bindings panel to add a new connection by right-clicking in the view and selecting "New Connection...".
-    - Choose the "WRIMS-GUI" project from the list of available projects.
-You may need to provide the GitHub URL to point at the correct SonarQube project.
+      - Select "SonarQube Cloud" on the left, and name the connection whatever you want to (recommended: `dwr-cvm`).
+Click "Next"
+      - Click "Create Token" ("Generate token" in Eclipse).
+This sends you to SonarQube, and if you have an account, will automatically create an authentication token for you if you allow the connection.
+Log in with your GitHub credentials if prompted.
+         - If using Eclipse, click "Next".
+      - Connect to the `dwr-cvm` organization.
+         - For IntelliJ IDEA: Click "Select another organization" if it doesn't already show up.
+Type in `dwr-cvm` into the window that appears.
+That should add it to the list of "Your Organizations".
+Click "Next".
+         - For Eclipse: The organization name will already be populated.
+Click "Next".
+Name the connection whatever you want to (recommended: `dwr-cvm`) and click "Next".
-    - Authenticate with SonarQube Cloud.
-It is recommended to do so with your GitHub credentials, as this will link any organization membership to your SonarQube account.
+      - Choose whether you want to receive the SonarQube Cloud notifications.
+It is recommended to do so.
+Click "Next".
+      - Finally,
+         - For IntelliJ IDEA: Click "Create".
+         - For Eclipse: Click "Finish".
 3. **Bind the Project:**
    - After configuring the connection, bind your local project to the SonarQube project.
+      - For IntelliJ IDEA: To do so, open the SonarQube for IDE plugin settings in your IDE.
+         - `File > Settings > Tools > SonarQube for IDE > Project Settings`.
+The "Project Settings" option may be hidden by a dropdown arrow next to the "SonarQube for IDE" option.
+         - Then select the "Bind Project to SonarCloud" option.
+         - Choose the connection you created in the previous steps in the "Connection" dropdown.
+         - Next, select the "Search in list..." option to choose the project.
+If you don't see the WRIMS-GUI project, you can enter the project key manually in the "Project key" entry box.
+The project key for WRIMS-GUI is `CentralValleyModeling_wrims-gui`.
+         - Click "Apply", then "OK" to close the settings window.
+      - For Eclipse: The binding menu is presented immediately after configuring the connection to the organization.
+         - Click "Add..." and select the project you want to bind.
+Then, click "Next".
+         - Choose the SonarQube project to bind to.
+This should be the project key for WRIMS-GUI, which is `CentralValleyModeling_wrims-gui`.
+Click "Finish".
    - This will enable SonarQube analysis for your project in the IDE.
 4. **Run Analysis:**
    - You can now run SonarQube analysis directly from your IDE.
    - The plugin will provide real-time feedback on code quality and potential issues as you write code.